mikessh/vdjtools-doc/sphinx/overlap.rst

 ClusterSamples
 ^^^^^^^^^^^^^^

 This routine provides additional cluster analysis (hierarchical clustering), multi-dimensional scaling (MDS) and plotting for :ref:`CalcPairwiseDistances` output.

-Note that this routine requires that
+Note that this routine requires the following parameter setting:

--  Input file prefix is set to the same value as the output prefix of :ref:`CalcPairwiseDistances`
+-  Input file prefix (``input_prefix``) is set to the same value as the output prefix of :ref:`CalcPairwiseDistances`

 -  The ``-i`` argument setting is the same as in :ref:`CalcPairwiseDistances`